 Looking for things to do in Boulder County?
 Look no further!
-Boulder, and the surrounding communities, offer so many fun things to do.
-So here’s our complete list: local attractions, things to do outdoors, museums, farms, arts & culture, kids activities, summer activities, winter activities… You’ll find something for everyone!
-Looking for something free to do?
-Check out our list of Free Things to do in Boulder County.
+Here’s the complete list of fun things to do in Boulder County, including local attractions, things to do outdoors, museums, farms, arts & culture, kids activities, summer activities, winter activities… There’s something for everyone!
+For free fun, check out our guide to free things to do in Boulder County.

 Local Attractions in Boulder County